How to Improve Digestion and Eliminate Digestive System Disorders

 Use The Right Supplements

-As always, supplements are secondary to a good diet, but there are a number of them that can help to improve digestion, as well as soothe and heal the entire intestinal tract, so helping you to overcome all manner of digestive system complaints.
+Although supplements are secondary to a good, healthy diet, there are a number of them that can help to improve digestion, as well as soothe and heal the entire intestinal tract, so helping you to overcome all manner of digestive system complaints.
 Four in particular are worth noting:

 Choose one from a reputable manufacturer (such as Garden of Life), as not all probiotics are created equal.
 It should contain at least 5 billion colony forming units (CFU) per capsule, and several different strains, including Lactobacillus and bifidobacteria.
 Take at least two capsules per day for 6 - 12 months if you have intestinal problems.
 Then reduce it to one capsule per day for the rest of your life.

-Then there is aloe vera.
 This helps to soothe and heal the intestinal walls, so helping to alleviate all kinds of intestinal problems.
-If you have any digestive system disorders take double the recommended dosage for 6 - 12 months.
+If you have any digestive system disorders, take double the normal recommended dosage for 6 - 12 months.
 Then stop taking it for a while, as aloe vera (in common with most medicinal plants) will only work for about this length of time before your body gets used to it.

 Once again, make sure you choose a good quality brand that is made from the inner gel of the leaf (not the whole leaf, as the outer skin of the leaf is toxic).

-Apart from these, certain herbs and spices such as peppermint, fennel and ginger help to improve digestion and soothe the stomach.
+Apart from these, certain herbs and spices, such as peppermint, fennel and ginger, also help to improve digestion and soothe the stomach.
 Ginger also helps relieve nausea and motion sickness.
-And cider vinegar is great to take before meals as it is rich in digestive enzymes and helps to balance stomach acid too.
+And apple cider vinegar is great to take before meals, as it is rich in digestive enzymes and helps to balance stomach acid too.

 What about enemas and colonics?
-I do not recommend them, as they flush out all the good bacteria.
-If you eat a well balanced diet with plenty of fiber, and drink plenty of water, the colon is self cleansing and does not require such measures.
+I do not recommend them, as they flush out all the good bacteria as well as the bad.
+If you eat a good diet with plenty of fiber, and drink plenty of water, the colon is self cleansing and does not require such measures.